If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 There are some amazing trails near the village of Köveskál on the Balaton uplands.

-Where to Spend a night in Köveskál: Káli Art Inn
+Where to Spend a Night in Köveskál: Káli Art Inn

-Best Beaches on lake Balaton
+Best Beaches on Lake Balaton

-Some have an entrance fee of about HUF 500 per adult while some are free. Â
+Some have an entrance fee of about HUF 500 per adult, while some are free. Â

 They are open from May through October.